mneha05/meridian/README.md

 path is a graceful enhancement rather than a hard dependency — the same reason no secret is ever shipped in the bundle.

-### A bug worth mentioning

-The in-browser engine mis-orders `GROUP BY ...
-ORDER BY` on joined+grouped dimension columns in some cases (a documented quirk).
-Rather than trust it, the query layer detects time-series result shapes (`year` + `month`/`quarter`) and enforces chronological order in JavaScript after execution — so trends always render correctly regardless of the engine's ordering behaviour.
-See `lib/db.ts › sortChronologically`.

 ## Maps to the EBII charter